Mat Su Valley Fishing

 Fly fishing in Alaska for salmon and trout is exactly how you've dreamt it is, especially in the peaceful, pristine Mat-Su Valley.
 Travel in comfort by jet boat or small airplane to a remote destination for wade-in fishing.
 Experienced fly fishing guides cater to both beginner and skilled fly fisherman.

-Alaska Fishing Charters
+Mat-Su Fishing Charters

-Stillwater Capital of Alaska
+Stillwater Fishing Capital of Alaska

 The Mat-Su Valley is known as the "Stillwater Fishing Capital of Alaska" because the abundance of road-accessible lakes.
 Catch landlocked salmon, arctic char and rainbow trout in one of the many lakes.
 Don't forget about those big northern pike out there too!